 In my next article I will explain how Biochar can be used as a carbon offsetting method and why it is a Negative Emission Technology.
 In my last blog I explained how Biochar works.
 In short, it’s porosity in the soil acts as a sponge, retaining water and nutrients, thereby increasing microbial life.
 This growth in microbial biodiversity leads to an increase in soil fertility.

 Biochar is an ancient technology dated back to the Amazon, 4000 years ago.
-We’ve been trialling our biochar in the UK which is available to buy online on our website.
+We’ve been trialling our biochar in the UK which is available to buy: organic biochar product.
 If you like this story then share 👏 and stay tuned!Lottie has a BSc in Plant Biology and she co-founded Agile Planet which is trialling Biochar across the UK as a sustainable solution to reform soil health.